jitseD/creative-conference/client/src/pages/tutorials/tutorial-2.md

 ---
-layout: ../../layouts/MarkdownPostLayout.astro
+layout: ../../layouts/MarkdownTutorialLayout.astro
-title: 'Origami Flower Tutorial'
+title: 'Origami Crane Tutorial'
-description: 'Learn how to create a beautiful origami flower in a few simple steps.'
+description: 'Learn how to fold a traditional origami crane step by step.'
-duration:
+duration: "10 min"
-tags: ["origami", "tutorial", "paper crafts", "flowers"]
+tags: ["origami", "tutorial", "paper crafts", "birds"]

 ---

-# Origami Flower Tutorial
+# Origami Crane Tutorial

-In this tutorial, we'll create a lovely origami flower using simple folding techniques.
+In this tutorial, we'll guide you through creating an elegant origami crane using basic folding techniques.

 ## Materials Needed
 - One square sheet of origami paper (15 x 15 cm)
-- Scissors (optional)
-- Glue (optional)
+- A quiet and focused mindset

 ## Instructions

-### Step 1: Fold Diagonally
+### Step 1: Begin with Colored Side Down
-1. Start with the colored side facing down.
+1. Start with the colored side of the paper facing down.
-2. Fold the paper diagonally to form a triangle.
+2. Fold the paper diagonally to create a triangle.
 3. Crease and unfold.

 ### Step 2: Fold Diagonally in the Other Direction